Cy-Hub/Cy/README.md

 * Because in the Wolfram Language (like LISP), programs are also data structures in the language, it is relatively straightforward to build powerful programming tools in the direction Cy envisions.
 * The functional style of the Wolfram Language, plus the rich library of existing well-defined functions, lend themselves to highly composable abstractions.

-Cy is based on Mozilla's new language  Rust is intriguing for Cy because it combines pragmatism with a powerful type system and other powerful safety features, and because it compiles through [LLVM](http://llvm.org).
+Mozilla's new language, Rust, is intriguing for Cy because it combines pragmatism with a powerful type system and other powerful safety features, and because it compiles through [LLVM](http://llvm.org).